RealKC/HN_DECutils/README.md

 This project is licensed under the MIT License, the license file can be found [here](LICENSE).

-CLI11 is licensed under 3-clause BSD, text can be found [here](thirdparty/CLI11/CLI11_LICENSE)(the license is included verbatim).

 I do not own Hacknet.